From BR Bullpen

 Rivera retired with the all-time record for saves at 652 and games finished to 952, and he made 1115 total appearances, 4th all-time but most in American League history.
 All but 10 of his appearances were in relief.
 His career ERA was 2.21, for an ERA+ of 205.

 The Yankees paid tribute to his great career during spring training in 2014 by visiting Mariano's home country, Panama, to play a couple of games against the Miami Marlins.
-In 2014, Major League Baseball paid him tribute by naming its new award to be given to the best reliever in the American League the "Mariano Rivera Award", with Mariano one of 9 former relievers who get to choose the award's winner.
+In 2014, he published his autobiography while Major League Baseball paid him tribute by naming its new award to be given to the best reliever in the American League the "Mariano Rivera Award", with Mariano one of 9 former relievers who get to choose the award's winner.

 Notable Achievements